nymexhub/WordCraft360/README.md

 Experience the writing revolution with WordCraft360 today.
 Unleash your creativity, stay organized, and enjoy the art of writing with a tool designed exclusively for writers like you. 🌟🚀

-#### Author
+#### 👨‍💻 Author

-WordCraft360 is created by Felipe Alfonso Gonzalez, a Computer Science Engineer.
+WordCraft360 is crafted with passion by Felipe Alfonso Gonzalez, a Computer Science Engineer.

-Contact: EMail - f.alfonso@res-ear.ch
+📧 Contact: f.alfonso@res-ear.ch